ctolkien/TinyPNG/README.md

 The result of any compress operation can be stored directly on to Amazon S3 storage.
 I'd strongly recommend referring to [TinyPNG.com's documentation](https://tinypng.com/developers/reference) with regard to how to configure the appropriate S3 access.

-If you're going to be storing images for most requests onto S3, then you can pass in an `AmazonS3Configuration` object to the constructor.
+If you're going to be storing images for most requests into S3, then you can pass in an `AmazonS3Configuration` object to the constructor which will be used for all subsequent requests.

 ```csharp
 using var png = new TinyPngClient("yourSecretApiKey",